leontoeides/google_maps/README.md

 # Feedback

 I would like for you to be successful with your project!
-If this crate is not working for you, doesn't work how you think it should, if you have requests, or suggestions - please contact me.
+If this crate is not working for you, doesn't work how you think it should, if you have requests or suggestions - please [report issues](https://github.com/leontoeides/google_maps/issues).
 I'm not always fast at responding but I will respond.
 Thanks!

 ## Example Directions API Request